31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 Note how just a bit of grey color and washi tape make so much difference in decorating this page.

-Cute little spread, well actually, two spreads.
+It's a cute little spread, well, actually, two spreads.
 Blue overtones also look so great.

 Pastel blue is a perfect color to add more interest to your page without it standing out too much and being distractive.